We facilitate sustainable trade.

 Natural ingredients are natural remedies and herbs, aromatic plants, essential and vegetable oils and extracts, spices, nuts, honey and other ingredients for the food, cosmetics, health and pharmaceutical industries.
 With the growing demand for natural ingredients at a global level, this sector has substantial export growth potential.
 SIPPO supports BSOs in the export promotion of natural ingredients from South Africa to potential international markets.

-SIPPO is currently identifying strong partner BSOs for future collaboration in the relevant export sectors.
+SIPPO identified strong partner BSOs for collaboration in the relevant export sectors

 Through our cooperation with BSOs, we facilitate sophisticated and improved service delivery for the benefit of export-ready companies.

-Together with the UN body of the International Trade Center ITC (www.intracen.org), export promotion boards and sector associations are being assessed in 2017 to identify potential areas for improvements.
+Together with the UN body of the International Trade Center ITC (www.intracen.org), export promotion boards and sector associations were being assessed in 2017 to identify potential areas for improvements.

-This involves interviews related to export promotion services, organisational structures, quality management, performance management, as well as export and sector strategies of the BSOs.
+This involved interviews related to export promotion services, organisational structures, quality management, performance management, as well as export and sector strategies of the BSOs.

 Trade and Investment KwaZulu-Natal (TIKZN) is an Investment Promotion Agency, contributing to economic development by promoting the province of KwaZulu-Natal as the premier investment destination and leader in export trade.